 How to Send Emails Without Getting Tracked?

 There are various ways to send emails without getting tracked.
-The best possible method that you can opt for is using a combination of VPN and an anonymous email provider.
-However, while choosing, make sure you have chosen a legitimate VPN that offers a strict no-log policy and ensures robust data encryption.
+The best possible method you can opt for is a combination of VPN and an anonymous email provider.
+However, make sure you have chosen a legitimate VPN that offers a strict no-log policy and ensures robust data encryption.
 Similar is the case with anonymous email providers; make sure the service you choose is logless and encrypts your emails.